September 2023 saw the launch of Greater Manchester’s first annual Recoverist Month.

 In the US, International Recovery Month has been celebrated every September since the 1980s, but this awareness initiative has not yet gained momentum in the UK on the same scale.
 Recoverist Month will change this.

-Mark Prest, director, PORe, said: “PORe’s work is about increasing access and opportunity to the transformational power of the arts and culture.
+Mark Prest, director, Portraits of Recovery, said: “Portraits of Recovery’s work is about increasing access and opportunity to the transformational power of the arts and culture.

 “We only need to look at how the Queer, disabled, POC and women’s art movements have taken back control through their cultural production.
 We advocate, this approach for the recovery community.